LucaSpadoni/Predictive-Maintenance-for-Early-Anomaly-Detection/README.md

 ![correlazione](https://github.com/LucaSpadoni/predictive_maintenance/blob/main/img/correlazione4.png)

 <h3>Data visualization </h3>
-An imbalance was found in the dataset as the number of machine failures were found to be 3.39%.
+An imbalance was found in the dataset as the number of machine failures were found to be only 3.39%.

 ![sbilanciamento](https://github.com/michele-abruzzese/predictive_maintenance/blob/main/img/sbilanciamento.png)

+We can observe here the distribution of the various types of failures.
 ![failures](https://github.com/LucaSpadoni/predictive_maintenance/blob/main/img/fallimenti.png)

 <h3>Classification models used</h3>